-The McKool Smith trial team representing Bush Hog and Alamo Group included attorneys Scott W. Hejny, Phillip M. Aurentz, Meredith Elkins, and Colleen E. Bloss.
+The McKool Smith trial team representing Bush Hog and Alamo Group included attorneys Scott W. Hejny, Phillip M. Aurentz, and Meredith Elkins.
 Bush Hog and Alamo Group were also represented by co-counsel Bill Graham of Graham, Ervanian & Cacciatore, LLP.

 The case is Deere & Co. v.
 Bush Hog LLC et al., case number 3:09-cv-00095, in the U.S. District Court for the Southern District of Iowa.